ted-thuraa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number in base 10 is stored in the environment variable DECIMAL

 The script should display the number in base 16, followed by a new line.<br />
+101-rot13 Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.<br />